-Grand Promenade - Convention/Trade Show:
+GRAND PROMENADE - Convention/Trade Show Display Area

-- 1. Display areas for conventions or trade shows shall be booked by the Delta Grand Okanagan Resort & Conference Centre, and only for events hosted by the Delta Grand Okanagan Resort & Conference Centre. - Locations for display areas are as shown on drawing entitled "Convention & Trade Show Display Areas on Grand Promenade".
-See the Recreation & Cultural Services Fees and Charges Bylaw No. 9609, Schedule G. Other locations or alterations will be considered but require the approval of the Director of Recreation & Cultural Services or his/her designate. - 3.
-Three display areas marked A, B, & C are shown on the drawing.
-These may be booked by the Delta Grand Okanagan Resort & Conference Centre individually or in combination by calling Recreation & Cultural Services. - 4.
+- 1. The Grand Promenade must be booked with permission from the Delta Grand Okanagan Resort & Conference Centre. - 2.
 Any booking may not exceed 7 days.
-Exceptions will be considered but require the approval of the Director of Recreation & Cultural Services or his/her designate. - 5.
+Exceptions will be considered but require the approval of the Director of Active Living & Culture or his/her designate. - 3.
 The locations are for display purposes only.
-No vending of any kind is permitted. - 6.
+No vending of any kind is permitted. - 4.
 Locations are not to be used for advertising of any kind, except informational signage directly pertaining to the display.
-Signage, which is deemed by the Director of Recreation & Cultural Services to be inappropriate, will be removed by the Delta Grand Okanagan Resort & Conference Centre at the request of the Director of Recreation & Cultural Services. - 7.
+Signage, which is deemed by the Director of Active Living & Culture to be inappropriate, will be removed by the Delta Grand Okanagan Resort & Conference Centre at the request of the Director of Active Living & Culture. - 5.
 Displays are to reflect positively on Waterfront Park and the City of Kelowna.
-Displays that are deemed to be inappropriate will be removed by the Delta Grand Okanagan Resort & Conference Centre at the request of the Director of Recreation & Cultural Services.
-Display fees will be refunded on a pro-rata basis. - 8.
-Hours of operation for displays are limited to the Parks Bylaw.

-- 9. Delta Grand Okanagan Resort & Conference Centre will be responsible for any additional maintenance or repair costs required as a result of booked displays. - 10.
+Displays that are deemed to be inappropriate will be removed by the Delta Grand Okanagan Resort & Conference Centre at the request of the Director of Active Living & Culture.
+Display fees will be refunded on a pro-rata basis. - 6.
+Hours of operation for displays are limited to the Parks Bylaw. - 7.
+Delta Grand Okanagan Resort & Conference Centre will be responsible for any additional maintenance or repair costs required as a result of booked displays. - 8.
 Emergency vehicle access must be maintained at all times.
-Site layout must be pre-approved by the Outdoor Events Office. - 11.
+Site layout must be pre-approved by the Outdoor Events Office. - 9.
 Real Estate and Building Services and Parks Services must be notified prior to event approval.